SwarnadeepSeth/MultiFunctionPlotter/README.md

 -- Daily Seasonality: True/False <br>
 -- Frequency (Daily/Monthly): D/M <br>

-- **Contributions**: <br>
+## Contributions
--- Contributions are welcome!
+-- Contributions are always welcome!
 If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.